*The following process also applies to Ukrainian nationals that have been rejected and haven’t obtained the Temporary Protection status.

 I need to travel for health reasons, and my Travel Document is still not ready.
 Can I ask for a faster procedure?

-Unfortunately, having a health problem is often not a valid reason to accelerate the process except for special cases, such as a surgery abroad.
+Unfortunately, having a health problem is often not a valid reason to accelerate the process except for special cases, such as surgery abroad.
 In these special cases, you need to go through a medical assessment at a public hospital that confirms you can only receive medical treatment abroad.
-The Police Passport Department where you submitted your application for a Travel Document can decide whether to accelerate the procedure.
+The Police Passport Department, where you submitted your application for a Travel Document, can decide whether to accelerate the procedure.